 If you had home insurance and a tree fell during a storm and damaged your house, the insurance company would pay for the removal of the tree and also the repairs to fix the damages.

 In some towns when a tree falls on the street, the municipality is the one responsible for removing the tree.
 Other municipalities will tell you to do it.
-You could call you city government to see what they say about it.
+You could call your city government to see what they say about it.

 If during a storm a tree from your backyard falls on your neighbor’s property you could be held liable.
 Especially if you were warned of the dangers.

-Do not always expect a compensation.
+Do not always expect compensation.
 There are home insurances that do not cover tree because of the difficulty in valuing landscaping.
 Others on the other hand will cover landscape damage.